scylladb/scylla-code-samples/Elasticsearch_WRITE_path_using_.cql_and_.csv_as_inputs/README.md

 }
 ```

-4. Copy the file to the location from which you will run them, and make it executable
+4. Copy the python file to the location from which you will run it, and make it executable
 	- ES_insert_data_per_schema.py
 	- Place your `.csv` and `.cql` files in an accesible location (can be same dir as the python script)